We may earn money or products from the companies mentioned in this post.

 Things to see in Nara, Japan

 Despite the city having more than 350,000 residents, Nara feels much smaller than many of the other cities in Japan that are over-crowded and busy.
 Nara is the former capital of Japan, and the history is evident by the sheer number of ancient temples and shrines within the city.
 In fact, there are seven UNESCO World Heritage sites in Nara.
 With so much to see and do in Nara, you could probably spend a couple of days there.
 Here are a few highlights and things to see in Nara, Japan.

 Japan’s Nara Park deer

-Perhaps the city’s biggest claim to fame is Nara Park, where thousands of tame deer freely roam.
-The park offers animal-lovers a unique opportunity to get up-close and personal with one of the most graceful and gentle animals on the planet.
-In and around Nara Park, wild, yet tame deer roam the streets and walkways right alongside the locals and tourists.
-The deer have become so comfortable around people that they will approach you, let you pet them, and at times even curl up and snuggle next to you if they are feeling extra loving that day.
+Perhaps the city’s most famous residents are the Nara Park deer.
+Thousands of tame deer freely roam in and around the park.
+Nara Park offers animal-lovers a unique opportunity to get up-close and personal with one of the most graceful and gentle animals on the planet.
+The wild, yet tame deer roam the streets and walkways of Nara right alongside the locals and tourists.
+The Nara deer have become so comfortable around people that they will approach you, let you pet them, and at times even curl up and snuggle next to you if they are feeling extra loving that day.
 The Nara Park deer are considered a national treasure in Japan and are protected as such.

 For a small amount of money, you can buy deer crackers from a street cart and feed the deer.
 Be careful though, they can be a bit pushy!
 Although the deer are used to being around people, they may still buck, kick, or bite.
 They will also try to eat anything they think is food, that includes loose clothing, a small handbag, a map, or a train ticket hanging out of your your back pocket or purse.
 Our 2-year-old daughter loved the deer, but we were extra vigilant and protective when they approached her.